filippor/p2Gradle/README.md

 ### Notes
+If used with plugin biz.aQute.bnd.builder becouse gredle classpath is not isolate it.filippor.p2 plugin nedd to be applied before biz.aQute.bnd.builder

-The local cache for the p2 repository is located at <user.home>/.gradle/caches/p2 but can be configured with p2.setAgentUri(URI)
+The local cache for the p2 repository is located at <user.home>/.gradle/caches/p2/pool but can be configured with p2.setBundleCache(Path)

 the plugin create a configuration named p2frameworkBundles that contains the bundles installed in the osgi framework to execute the provisioning operation